CS340-21/oss/jlemon3.md

 The libpng exploit fix adds new code to `pngpread.c` from lines 226-240 and `pngrutil.c` from lines 184-199.
 However, this new code is not present in Marley at the libpng files under the `dolphin/Externals/libpng` directory.
 Therefore, the exploit has not been fixed in the project.

+### Sprint 4 and 5
+I have raised an issue in the repository ([#86 Update Dolphin libpng library to properly check length of chunks against user limit](https://github.com/beaumanvienna/marley/issues/86)) and created a new pull request with the appropriate changes ([#87 Check length of all chunks except IDAT against user limit](https://github.com/beaumanvienna/marley/pull/87))

 ## Progression (instance 2)